bpkennedy/cmdr-logs/README.md

 This project is generated with [yo angular generator](https://github.com/yeoman/generator-angular) version 0.15.1.
 Setup according to the article/guide [here](http://start.jcolemorrison.com/building-an-angular-and-express-app-part-1/).

+## Play

+Go to [commanderlog](http://www.commanderlog.com), create an account, and start your journey!

 ## Install

 * Clone the repo